 Dynamic Entry: several times during the show - especially the mecha - but also something Colon has to do by default owing to her lack of firepower.

 The Eighties: Much of the show, but the theme song especially.
 The end of the opening sequence has a moonwalking Colon.
-Not to mention the early CGI seen in the transformation and Bimotion Buster sequences.
+Not to mention the early CGI wireframes seen in the transformation and Bimotion Buster sequences.

 Engrish: The Live Blasters are labelled "Librastar".

-Everyone Went To School Together: The other main hook of the show - the original three Liveman members and Volt generals are pretty familiar with each other, if never out-and-out friends.
+Everyone Went to School Together: The other main hook of the show - the original three Liveman members and Volt generals are pretty familiar with each other, if never out-and-out friends.
 Often played up for drama, once or twice for humor.